Listing Mirror has a wide variety of ways to filter your search results, so you can narrow down what listings show on the Manage Listings page.

 The third field is used for the specific value you are looking for in the designated field.

 When you want to find listings with a particular amount of QTY for a particular inventory source.
+If the SKU is a kit or bundle, we will add any pre-made kits with the max kits producible with individual component qty and use that total as the quantity available.

 The first dropdown menu is to select your Inventory Source.